Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Related Work

 \textbf{Transparency in Clinical Prediction. \;} Post-hoc attribution (e.g. SHAP and LIME) and integrated gradient methods are used to get feature-level contributions on the final output~\cite{payrovnaziri2020explainable, duell2021comparison}.
-However, these explanations are sensitive to method settings and may not reflect the meaningful reasoning~\cite{zhou2025benchmarking}.
-Attention scores are also used for explaining outputs.
+However, these explanations are sensitive to method settings and may not reflect meaningful reasoning~\cite{zhou2025benchmarking, lin2026medcausalx}.
+Attention scores are also used for explaining outputs, as their dynamic visual patterns can reveal how a model allocates diagnostic focus~\cite{lu2021self, hu2026bridging, zhu2026medeyes}.
 In many clinical natural language processing (NLP) tasks, label-wise attention highlights words deemed relevant to each label in medical coding tasks~\cite{vu2020label, liu2022hierarchical, abbas2025explainable}.
 Building upon this, recent work further enhances transparency upon sparse vectors in medical coding~\cite{wu2024beyond}, which builds a human-understandable dictionary between representations and clinical concepts.
 More importantly, this paradigm can also generalize to a broad range of code-level prediction tasks, aligning well with clinical DA, where most problems follow this formulation.
 However, directly applying such mappings remains challenging, since models are usually required to explain the adaptation process not just the final output.
 Thus, we aim to overcome these issues in this paper.